UBC-MDS/prairielearn-migration-autotest/README.md

 This repository is a collection of scripts and instructions for migrating questions from Canvas to Prairielearn

+- These instructions assume an understanding of `Python`, `git` and `command line` usage

 ## 1. Set up

 > Only do this the very first time you start working on this project

+- This step assumes you have already cloned this repository to your local machine

 ```
 virtualenv --no-download .env